Your Account Your Account

 When Will HOP Begin?

 Prior to the start of HOP, Northern Water will gradually lower reservoir levels by releasing water to municipal, industrial and agricultural users as normal, but stopping flows into the reservoir.
-As a result, you may see extended beach areas by the end of summer.
+As a result, you may already see extended beach areas.
 Lower water levels will help workers accomplish their tasks more safely.

 So, What Is An Outlet?

 If you're wondering what an outlet is, you're not alone.
-To put it in simple terms, the outlet being repaired is the pipe that delivers water from Horsetooth Reservoir to Fort Collins Utilities' Water Treatment Facility and the Soldier Canyon Water Treatment Plant.
-Its a very valuable asset in delivering the water we drink, bathe in and use on our landscapes.
+To put it in simple terms, the outlet being repaired is the pipe that delivers water from Horsetooth Reservoir to our Water Treatment Facility and the Soldier Canyon Water Treatment Plant.
+It's a very valuable asset in delivering the water we drink, bathe in and use on our landscapes.

 There's a much more complicated answer that involves intake structures, conduit, control house gates, regulating gates, valves, gate chambers and stilling basins – all of which are located in a dam and are used to control water releases from a reservoir.